MizaGBF/GBFAP/readme.md

 > Using the `-al` flag should remove the needs to manually update the class details, but this solution isn't fully tested.

 ### Unite & Fight skin
-The skin **Honing Seeker: Nova** and its upgrades are also separated, to avoid a few headhaches related to their ID and for clarity sake.
+The skin **Honing Seeker: Nova** and its upgrades are also separated, to avoid a few headaches related to their ID and for clarity sake.
 The related IDs must be set in `json/manual_constants.json`, under `UNIQUE_SKIN`.

 ### Others